Introduction to the Digital Learning Center Exam Commons

 Instructors wishing to make use of the Digital Learning Center Exam Commons should completely familiarize themselves with the policies in this document.
 In particular, instructors should take note of the following items:

-- When setting up your test for the Exam Commons, set it up from the start with the "UNL Testing Centers" IP restriction selected.
-Since the Exam Commons uses IP-based location restriction instead of passwords for test security, this is a very important step which must be taken to safeguard the confidentiality of your exam.
-Instructors may access detailed documentation about how to restrict access with these settings at http://its.unl.edu/dlc/documentation.
+- When setting up your test for the Exam Commons, ensure that the "UNL Testing Centers" IP restriction is selected to ensure security.
+The Exam Commons uses IP-based location restriction instead of passwords for test security, so this is a very important step which must be taken to safeguard the confidentiality of your exam.
+Instructors may access detailed documentation about how to restrict access with these settings at https://its.unl.edu/dlc/instructors.

 - The "UNL Testing Centers" filter includes the IPs of the computers in the DLC Exam Commons and the SSD (Services for Students with Disabilities) Testing Center.
 If an instructor has students who need to test in a different location than these two pre-set options (e.g. distance students testing in other states, etc.), he or she must create a separate copy of the exam.
 Rather than using the "UNL Testing Centers" filter for this copy, it is recommended that the instructor utilize an alternate exam restriction method such as password protection.

 - Starting 45 days prior to the start of a new term, exam requests may be submitted for that term.
 It is recommended that instructors submit exam requests as early as possible so that their desired testing dates are still available in the reservation portal (http://dlc-reserve.unl.edu).

 - Provided that space is available, instructors can submit exam requests up to two weeks before the desired start date of testing.

 - When a reservation is made for a day of testing, it is made for that "full day" only.
 The Exam Commons cannot accommodate partial days of testing by having student sign-up end at specific times for specific courses.

 Here are the most important rules for UNL student testers: